Sony hikes PlayStation 5 price by 11% in Europe

-The Japanese technology and entertainment conglomerate is raising the cost of a PS5 without a disc drive by 11 per cent to 499.99 euros ($569.59) from April 14.
+The Japanese technology and entertainment conglomerate is raising the cost of a PS5 without a disc drive by 11 per cent to 499.99 euros (US$569.59) from Apr 14.

 Manufacturers of electronics are facing headwinds including trade disruption in the wake of the imposition of tariffs by U.S. President Donald Trump.